diku-dk/futhark/docs/language-reference.rst

   payload, not as applying ``#foo`` to ``#bar`` (the latter would be semantically invalid anyway).

+* `Attributes`_ bind less tightly than any other syntactic construct.

 * A type application ``pt [n]t`` is parsed as an application of the type constructor ``pt`` to the size argument ``[n]`` and the type ``t``.
 To pass a single array-typed parameter, enclose it in